haven1network/validator/README.md

 2. Wait for 24 hours for the integration process to be complete.

+### Sharing Validator Wallet Information
+1. Share the address of the wallet that would be signing transactions on behalf of the validator.
+This wallet could be from `Safe`, `Metamask` or even the one created by `geth`.
+This wallet would be used to sign transactions to add nodes to the networks and other admin related transactions.

 ### Spin up the Node

 - Once the integration is complete, you will receive the following files: